 As managing editor of FORTUNE, Andy Serwer is responsible for overseeing FORTUNE magazine and FORTUNE.com, with a combined audience of more than 11 million readers, as well as FORTUNE digital media and FORTUNE's conferences.
 He was named managing editor of FORTUNE in October 2006.
 FORTUNE is the only business magazine with a truly global distribution, and the FORTUNE 500 is universally recognized as the most important list of top corporations.
 Under his tenure, FORTUNE was named to both Adweek's Hot List and AdAge's A-List in 2012.
-In 2010, FORTUNE won the S.A.B.E.W (Society of American Business Editors and Writers) Award for Best in Business General Excellence.
-That year, the magazine also received a Loeb Award and a New York Press Club Award for its 2009 reporting on Bernie Madoff.
+FORTUNE also won four S.A.B.E.W (Society of American Business Editors and Writers) Best in Business Awards for excellence in Explanatory Reporting, Feature Writing, Technology Coverage and Small Business Reporting in 2012.

-Serwer has also overseen a significant expansion of both FORTUNE.com and the FORTUNE conference division.
-FORTUNE was the first business magazine with an iPad app and has more than 760,000 followers on Twitter.
+Serwer has overseen a significant expansion of both FORTUNE.com and the FORTUNE conference division.
+FORTUNE was the first business magazine with an iPad app and has more than 880,000 followers on Twitter.

-In 2010, FORTUNE led the FORTUNE/TIME/CNN Global Forum in Cape Town, South Africa, hosting President Clinton, President Jacob Zuma, Archbishop Desmond Tutu and numerous world business leaders at the premiere business conference during the World Cup.
-In 2013, FORTUNE will host the FGF in Chengdu, China.
+In 2013, FORTUNE hosted the FORTUNE Global Forum in Chengdu, China.
+In 2010, the Global Forum in Cape Town, South Africa featured President Clinton, President Jacob Zuma, Archbishop Desmond Tutu and numerous world business leaders at the premiere business conference during the World Cup.
 The FORTUNE Most Powerful Women Summit, which featured Virginia Rometty, Lena Dunham and Jessica Alba in 2012, sells out a year in advance and has an extensive waitlist.